enderman3367/LivingTheDreamMacEditor/README.md

 theres this weird bug where an image will look broken. this is because we didnt replace the _thumb. to fix this, go into the facepaint editor or palette house and open the design as if to edit it. your uploaded image should appear. save, and now you’re all done!

-# in the future you can expect save editing outside of facepaint. including a better UI. map editor is next.
+# in the future you can expect save editing outside of facepaint. --including a better UI.-- map editor is next.